New Laws for Veterans and Service Members in 2020: NDAA

 What is DIC?

 DIC is a monthly benefit that VA provides to a surviving spouse or dependent child(ren) of a servicemember who either died in action or from a service-connected condition.
-As of 2020, the monthly amount for DIC benefits is $1,340.14.
+For 2020, the monthly amount for DIC benefits is $1,340.14 for a surviving spouse.
 Unfortunately, not everyone who was married to a servicemember is entitled to DIC.
 There are certain criteria that both the veteran and survivor must meet.
 You can learn more in our blog: Dependency and Indemnity Compensation: What Is It, and Do I Qualify?